Szmyk/gmbt/README.md

 * **Quick test** - merges assets directories, compiles the necessary assets to run the game, and launches the game.
 Not everything is compiled, so lag/stuttering can occur because of compiling textures, animations and 3D models "on the fly", in game.
 Used mainly to check if scripts are parsing when you are not using IDE/syntax checker.
 It could also be used if a full test is completed.
 * **Full test** - compiles everything.
 This takes more time, but then you can play without problems like lag and stuttering.
-* **Make VDF** - compiles everything and builds a *.mod*.
+* **Build** - compiles everything and builds a *.mod* volume.

 ## Speed

-On a mid-range PC with an HDD, a no sounds VDF build of a huge addon [The Chronicles of Myrtana] with around 70 MB of worlds, 800 MB of textures, 150 MB of animations and 3D models, takes about 9 - 10 minutes.
+On a mid-range PC with an HDD, a no sounds build of a huge addon [The Chronicles of Myrtana] with around 70 MB of worlds, 800 MB of textures, 150 MB of animations and 3D models, takes about 9 - 10 minutes.
 Similar time with a full test (subtract about a half minute of packing the *.mod*).

 # Status